Into the Wild Enough

 Maybe despite my doubts, it was God, the ultimate Imagineer.
 Maybe this is what Chris McCandless found out on the road.

-But this cathedral was provided by nature, of course, until some park workers cut the trail.
+But this cathedral was provided by nature, of course, with park workers providing the paths by which it can be more readily appreciated by day trippers like myself.
 As we started on the trail, a man and woman were just finishing it going the other way, and then we saw no one.
 I love that.
 It’s part of the illusion of the adventure.
 I’m not Chris, out there really living in it, but I’m visiting it, and I’m loving it.

 I’m keenly aware of the contrast to my typical Tuesday at work, late in the morning.
-I wonder how it is that we merely exist so much of the time, only to have a few days of really living.
+We merely exist so much of the time, only to have a few days of really living.

 It took us about an hour to complete the challenging trail, through hardwoods and over rock faces and many elevation changes until finally hearing the music of running water.
-Down a slope through trees, and there they were.
-The cascades.
+Down a slope through trees, to the glorious cascades.
 We joined the river at the very top of them, which made for a great view of the calm river and stately pine trees above, and then down over the rocks and rushing water to the pool below.

 And there was nobody there.
 We spent an hour in the area and had it to ourselves the entire time.
 At one point early on, we sat on rocks next to the water, watching it rushing over the rocks, listening to it.
-I may have had the epiphany I’m always hoping for on these trips, but I’ll save it for a later post.
+I imagined I had the epiphany I’m always hoping for on these trips.

 Eventually it was time to start back again.
 What made it time?
 Why couldn’t we stay there forever?
 But we began the bittersweet hike back.
 Maybe hunger and thirst and the heat made a return to civilization enticing enough to walk away from the wild enough.

-I’m not pursuing it the way that Chris McCandless did, but I’m still looking for those answers.
-I may find a glimpse of them in the trees and rivers of a state park, but still I’m searching for that better way.
+I’m not pursuing it the way that Chris McCandless did, but I’m looking for those answers.
+I may have found a glimpse of them in the trees and rivers of a state park, but I have farther to go into the wild.